PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 terminal-affine recovery evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Terminal-affine prune-aware summary characterization

+The terminal-affine/Concat/Split recovery sequence runs twice in the late pipeline.
+Each boundary currently repeats the same three-step evidence logic: snapshot tensor count, retain the raw eleven-pass result tuple, and normalize its declared counters plus cleanup-only tensor pruning.
+Both normalized mappings are unconsumed, while the raw lowerer wrapper remains a compatibility boundary.

+The focused characterization fixes both triples, their exact summary expressions, raw wrapper dispatch, source order, pre-terminal InstanceNorm and slice/pad predecessors, and the pre-add and terminal slice/pad successors.
+A strict expected failure requires both summary targets to call one reusable `run_terminal_affine_concat_split_recovery_summary` owner.

+The future owner must snapshot the tensor count before invoking the existing raw pass-module owner, reuse the existing strict summary function, preserve all eleven result schemas and prune accounting, and return only the normalized mapping.
+The raw lowerer wrapper must remain defined with its existing dispatch for compatibility.
+No production source changed in this checkpoint.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.13s`; the sole xfail is the intentionally absent summary owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization before production changes.
+Keep the store at 128/128 and continue with commits and pushes only; never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: